Tensor Product Multiplicities via Upper Cluster Algebras: Epilogue

 \subsection{Remark on the Non-simply Laced Cases}

 Suppose that $G$ is not simply laced, or equivalently $Q$ is not trivially valued.
 To prove Conjecture \ref{c:nonSL}, let us exam the arguments in proving Theorem \ref{T:main}.
 We find that there are two missing ingredients.
 One is the straightforward generalization of Theorem \ref{T:cyclic}, and the other is an analogous cluster character for species with potentials.
 Although the proof of Theorem \ref{T:cyclic} depends on a result involving preprojective algebras, the author has a much longer proof for all cases using only a conjectural generalization of Lemma \ref{L:key} to the species with potentials.
 For the missing cluster character, as proved in \cite{Fs1} for the usual QPs, the existence of such a map to the upper cluster algebra is also equivalent to Lemma \ref{L:key}.
 The argument there can be generalized.
 So the upshot is that the only missing part for Conjecture \ref{c:nonSL} is certain generalization of Lemma \ref{L:key}.
-We expect that such a result will appear in the subsequent paper of \cite{LZ}.
+But to author's best knowledge, the existing theory of species with potentials, such as \cite{LZ}, is far from reaching this goal.

 \begin{appendices}